guillaumeVilar/vagrant-ansible-jenkins/README.md

 # vagrant-ansible-jenkins
 Deployment of Jenkins on a VirtualBox Ubuntu VM using Vagrant and an Ansible playbook.

-Example of a vagrant VM deployment (with enabling root ssh and password), and ansible playbook associated in order to install Jenkins on the VM.
+This is an example of a Vagrant VM deployment (with enabling root ssh and password), and ansible playbook in order to install Jenkins on a VM.

-Can be used in order to do Jenkins tests locally or be extended to test other distribution / playbooks.
+This can be modify in order to run some Jenkins labs locally or be extended to test other distribution / playbooks.

-This example is based on the example Jenkins CI of the book 'Ansible For DevOps'.
+This example is based on the example `Jenkins CI` of the book `Ansible For DevOps` by Jeff Geerling.
 I modified the example to:
-* make it work on MacOS, and
+* make it work on MacOS
-* dissociated Vagrant provisioning and Ansible playbook.
+* dissociate Vagrant provisioning and Ansible playbook, so the ansible-playbook can be as close as possible as production playbooks.

 Tested with the following versions:
 * Ansible 2.10.5